The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Scientific objectives

-Both coronal holes and streamer belt show a variety of small-scale dynamic events: detachments \citep{Koutchmy1973}, blobs \citep{Sheeley1997, Jones2009}, inflows \citep{Sheeley2007, Wang2018}, jets \citep{Cirtain2007, Chitta2023b}, and other density structures \citep{Viall2015, DeForest2018}.
-Some of these phenomena are probably manifestations of interchange reconnection between open and closed field lines in the solar wind source region \citep{Shibata1992, Pariat2009, Lynch2020}.
+Both coronal holes and streamer belt show a variety of small-scale dynamic events: detachments \citep{Koutchmy1973}, blobs \citep{Sheeley1997, Jones2009, Liewer2024, Liewer2025}, inflows \citep{Sheeley2007, Wang2018, Vourlidas2025}, jets \citep{Cirtain2007, Chitta2023b}, and other density structures \citep{Viall2015, DeForest2018}.
+Some of these phenomena are probably manifestations of interchange reconnection\footnote{This interchange reconnection occurs on a larger scale and higher in the corona than the interchange reconnection at the base of the Alfv\'enic wind described by \citet{Bale2023}.} between open and closed field lines in the solar wind source region \citep{Shibata1992, Pariat2009, Lynch2020}.
 The coronal hole boundary region is expected to be a location of magnetic field disruption and reconnection, since many coronal holes rotate quasi-rigidly as compared to the differentially rotating photosphere \citep[e.g. ][]{Sime1986, Wang1996}.
 A narrow dynamic region around the open-closed field boundary can also be represented as a layer of separatrices and quasi-separatrices (so-called S-Web) that continuously releases solar wind due to interchange reconnection \citep{Antiochos2011, Baker2023, Wilkins2025}.
+Another important process is the flow-modified tearing mode instability at the heliospheric current sheet \citep{Reville2020}.
+It may lead to reconnection in the S-Web near the streamer cusp and the repeated ejection of small-scale flux ropes \citep{Reville2022}, which can be observed by coronagraphs \citep{Sheeley2009}.
 This continuous injection of mass and energy may be relevant to the solar wind acceleration \citep{Cirtain2007, Chitta2023a}, so understanding small-scale dynamics is crucial to solve the solar wind problem.